Chattahoochee River National Recreation Area | SOPE CREEK HIKING TRAILS

 After exploring the ruins, walk back to the road and cross the bridge to reenter the main section of the park.
 Hike back the way you came until you reach SC 26, then continue left up the hill towards SC 6.
 In the fall you can see the west-side mill ruins from the ridge you are walking on, but in the summer you won’t be able to see anything but trees.

 The section of the bike trail between SC 8 and SC 9 is rated as intermediate as far as biking is concerned, but for hikers it is no different than the hiking trails you’ve already been on.
-It is hilly and runs along a ridge that must be a couple hundred feet above Sope Creek, but other than tire tracks and two bikers who came by, I wouldn’t know the difference between this section and any other section of the trails at Sope Creek.
+It is hilly and runs along a ridge that must be a couple hundred feet above Sope Creek, but other than tire tracks and two bikers who came by, I wouldn’t know the difference between this segment and any of the hikers-only trails at Sope Creek.
 Your main concern is to avoid getting run over by bikers, so be sure to keep a firm hand on little children and take your earbuds and headphones off so you can hear if somebody is coming.
 Unfortunately, at least half the trails at Sope Creek are open to bikers, so you can’t make a lengthy hike without walking on a bike trail at some point.

 When you get onto the bike trail at SC 8, take a left towards SC 9.
 The distance between the two intersections is .4 mile, so it is one of the longer segments on the hike.
-When I visited the park in November 2019, the SC 9 trail map stand was missing, and if this is the case when you hike the trail, just keep walking straight until you come to the second intersection, SC 25, another .3 mile ahead.
+When I visited the park, the SC 9 trail map stand was missing, and if this is the case when you hike the trail, just keep walking straight until you come to the second intersection, SC 25, another .3 mile ahead.
 You can’t miss the intersections of bike and pedestrian trails because they all have gates with NO BIKES written on them.

-Typical intersection of a hiking and a biking trail
+Typical intersection of a hiking and a biking trail in the Sope Creek section of Chattahoochee River National Recreation Area

-Typical intersection of a hiking and a biking trail
+Typical intersection of a hiking and a biking trail in the Sope Creek section of Chattahoochee River National Recreation Area

 When you reach SC 25, take a right to get off the bike trail and back onto the hikers-only trail.
-You could elect to hike a longer loop by staying straight at SC 25 until coming to SC 24, the continuing to SC 23 and SC 19, following the bike trail the entire way.
-During the week this might be fine, but there may be too many bikers on the trial on a nice, sunny weekend, so limiting time on the bike trails is a good safety measure.
+You could elect to hike a longer loop by staying straight at SC 25 until coming to SC 24, then continuing to SC 23 and SC 19, following the bike trail the entire way.
+During the week this might be fine, but there may be too many bikers on the trail on a nice, sunny weekend, so limiting time on the bike trails is a good safety measure.

 At intersection SC 25, 2.5 miles into the hike, good times come to an end.
-I mentioned earlier that the clockwise hike is the right move because the trail has more level or downhill sections than uphill sections, and up to this point only a half mile of the 2.5 miles is uphill.
+I mentioned earlier that the clockwise hike is the best way to go because the trail has more level or downhill sections than uphill sections, and up to this point only a half mile of the 2.5 miles is uphill.
 But as you may have guessed, if you walk downhill, to get back to your starting point you eventually have to walk uphill for some distance.
 Well, uphill starts here…and I’m talking straight up!
-For nearly 500 feet the trail ascends on a grade of 18% (strenuous hiking begins at 15%).
+For nearly 500 feet the trail ascends on an average grade of 18% (strenuous hiking begins at 15%).
 Overall, you have a quarter mile of hiking before the trail eventually reaches the peak, and during this time you will have climbed 130 feet in elevation.
 For the record, only about 1 mile of the 3.6-mile hike is uphill when you travel in the clockwise direction.

-On your way to SC 22 is another unmarked intersection where the trail dead ends into a T. I thought I had reached SC 22 and thus took a right towards my next intended destination, SC 21.
+On the way to SC 22 is another unmarked intersection where the trail dead ends into a T. I thought I had reached SC 22 and thus took a right towards my next intended destination, SC 21.
 While taking a right ended up being the correct move, the decision was just a matter of luck.
 There is a blue blaze on a tree to the right, but again, I turned because I thought I was already at SC 22, not because of the blaze.
-I have no idea where the right turn leads.
+I have no idea where the left turn leads.

 From SC 22 through the next four intersections—SC 21, 20, 19, and 18—the trail is straightforward.
 From SC 18, the next destination is SC 16.
 You can get there by taking a right and passing through SC 17, or you can add extra distance to your hike by taking a left and making a large half-circle hike to SC 16.
 Do yourself a favor and head to Sibley Pond via SC 17 because there’s nothing worth seeing on the longer route.
 There are also two intersections that are not even on the trail map, so you will just end up confused.